VoxeLibre/VoxeLibre/releasenotes/0_87-the_prismatic_release.md

 * XP orbs related crash – by teknomunk
 * Ghast fireball related crash – by Araca
 * Crash related to server restart while a player is dead – by teknomunk
-* Crashes related to the new effects API - by teknomunk and Herowl
+* Crashes related to the new effects API – by teknomunk and Herowl

 ## 0.87.1 hotfix
-* Fixed crash when shooting potions from a dispenser - by teknomunk
+* Fixed crash when shooting potions from a dispenser – by teknomunk
-* Fixed crash related to custom mobspawners - by teknomunk
+* Fixed crash related to custom mobspawners – by teknomunk
-* Fixed beacon crash - by teknomunk
+* Fixed beacon crash – by teknomunk
-* Fixed eye of ender crash - by Herowl
+* Fixed eye of ender crash – by Herowl
-* Fixed Stalker texture generation - by teknomunk
+* Fixed Stalker texture generation – by teknomunk
-* Correctly refresh enchanted tool capabilities - by teknomunk
+* Correctly refresh enchanted tool capabilities – by teknomunk
-* Fixed creative inventory misbehaving - by Herowl
+* Fixed creative inventory misbehaving – by Herowl
-* Fixed variable definition in mob spawning code - by teknomunk
+* Fixed variable definition in mob spawning code – by teknomunk
-* Updated documentation - by Herowl and teknomunk
+* Updated documentation – by Herowl and teknomunk
-* Increased stack size for snowballs and eggs - by JoseDouglas26
+* Increased stack size for snowballs and eggs – by JoseDouglas26

+## 0.87.2 hotfix
+* Zombie texture improvements – by SmokeyDope
+* Wrong name of diorite stairs fixed – by qoheniac
+* Fixed flint and steel wearing down when not placing fire – by JoseDouglas26 and WillConker
+* Fixed brewing stands' rotation – by JoseDouglas26 and WillConker
+* Fixed beacon formspec – by teknomunk
+* Made all hollow logs breakable properly – by teknomunk
+* Instructions on how to eat added to the help menu – by teknomunk
+* Potion conversion fixed – by Herowl
+* Fixed some node names – by seventeenthShulker
+* Fixed anvil and craftguide formspecs on mobile – by Herowl
+* Fixed effect loading – by Herowl
+* Fixed crash while fighting wither – by teknomunk
+* Fixed crash when bonemealing sweet berry bushes – by teknomunk
+* Fixed some mob conversion crashes – by teknomunk
+* Fixed crash related to the frost walker enchantment – by WillConker
+* Fixed some mob-related crashes – by Herowl